A picture of Jacob

 Research

-My research focuses on the efficient design of privacy-enhancing crypto(graphy) for Internet applications and infrastructure.
-I aim to design cryptography which balances user privacy and identity attribution, all while making complex cryptography as easy as possible for non-experts to use.
+My research broadly focuses on the design of privacy-preserving crypto(graphy) for Internet applications and infrastructure.
+I aim to develop efficient cryptography which balances user privacy and identity attribution, all while making complex cryptography easier for non-experts to use.

 News